The ultimate guide on the psychology of marketing and sales.

 Guess what?
 Joe is more likely to say “Line A” is longer, even though you can see it in his face that he knows that’s not true.
 He is simply conforming with the group because it makes him feel more psychologically comfortable to go along with what everyone else is doing and saying.
 (Hint: This is why “peer pressure” makes such a big impact on people.)

-You can use this tendency to conform in your sales process.
+You can use this tendency to conform to your sales process.
 All you have to do is show your prospects that everyone else is buying your product, joining your mailing list, or “liking” your social media posts.
 This is called social proof.

 Let me give you specific examples: